Developer Guide

 Currently, whenever a user

-a person, the scroll bar will bring you back to the very top of the list of patients.
-In the future, we will ensure tha the scroll bar remains in position even after running aview
+viewsa person, the scroll bar will bring you back to the very top of the list of patients.
+In the future, we will ensure tha the scroll bar remains in position even after running aviewcommand. -

 Currently, when adding a person, if the user misses out on a prefix, a generic invalid format command will be generated in the result display box.
 In the future, we will inform the user of the missing prefix in the result display box.